 Overdose symptoms may include urinating less than usual, feeling light-headed, or fainting.

-What should I avoid while taking aminocaproic acid?
+What should I avoid while using aminocaproic acid?

 Follow your doctor's instructions about any restrictions on food, beverages, or activity.